-The FVRCP protects your cat against feline distemper (see below), as well as the three most common upper respiratory infections: Chlamydia, Calici, and Rhinotracheitis.
+The FVRCP protects your cat against feline distemper (see below), as well as the most common upper respiratory infections: Calicivirus and Rhinotracheitis (Herpesvirus).

 EFFECT: Feline respiratory diseases are similar to a human cold or flu, causing sneezing, coughing, runny nose and eyes, fatigue, and general misery.
 Respiratory infections are highly contagious and can become chronic (permanent).

-CAUSE: Respiratory diseases are spread through direct or indirect contact with a infected cat.
+CAUSE: Respiratory diseases are spread through direct or indirect contact with an infected cat.
 Sick cats don’t use tissues; they clean themselves with their paws and then spread the infection as they walk.

 You should take the same precautions to prevent the spread of feline respiratory disease that you use to prevent spreading a cold among people – wash or disinfect all surfaces (including human hands) which may have been contaminated by the body fluids of the infected cat.

-PREVENTION: However, a feline upper respiratory infection is much more serious than a human cold and lowers a sick cat’s resistance to other diseases.
-Humans have no vaccine against the common cold; cats do have the FVRCP.
+PREVENTION: Sometimes, a feline upper respiratory infection can be much more serious than a human cold and lowers a sick cat’s resistance to other diseases.
+Humans have no vaccine against the common cold, but cats do!

 I didn’t know that cats could get distemper.
 Can my cat catch distemper from my dog?

 Feline distemper and canine distemper are not the same disease; cats and dogs cannot contract distemper from each other.
-Feline distemper (also known as panleukopenia or feline infectious enteritis) is a serious, potentially fatal, disease.
+Feline distemper (also known as panleukopenia or feline infectious enteritis, similar to parvovirus in dogs) is a serious, potentially fatal, disease.

 EFFECT: A cat with distemper suffers from diarrhea, vomiting, depression, and loss of appetite.
 The disease also destroys the white blood cells, leaving the cat with no immunity to other infections.